nilbest/Rescue_911/README.md

 # Rescue_911
-This Repository contais my first real python programm I programmed with a fellow student.
+This Repository contains the first real python program I programmed with a fellow student.
-We got the task to automate the flyth of a Tello Drone.
+We got the task to automate the flight of a Tello Drone.
-As a feature it also should generate a visual feetback of the virtuall Map.
+As a feature, it also should generate visual feedback on a virtual Map.

+Disclaimer:
-Disclaimer: This code is not professional and could be optimised a lot.
+This code is not professional and could be optimized a lot.